azfx/SimpleTab/README.md

 SimpleTab is developed with following principles :

-* Simple - Ease to use and revert
+* Simple - Easy to use and revert
 * Keep the wheel - Utilize core features of UITabBarController
 * Flexible - Provide hooks to customize UI and Animations